All Episodes

 Why?

-Well, because apparently again you survived that.
+Well, because apparently, again, you survive that.

-Don't leave your environment.
+Yeah, don't leave your environment.

 How about this one?

-They're not poisonous, but they do bite, and they can make your body swell up.
+They're not poisonous, but they do bite and they can make your body swell up.

-But he had You can have that record.
+You can have that record.

-Yeah, you can have all of that.
+You can have all of that.

-It's yours, dude.
+That's yours, dude.

-125 golden orb spiders on his body for 30 seconds.
+125 golden orb spiders on his body for 30 seconds before the spiders ran away.

 Yay.